Completed cohomology of Shimura curves and a p-adic Jacquet-Langlands correspondence: Introduction

-Our techniques also allow us to prove a $p$-adic analogue of Mazur's principle (as extended to the case of totally real fields by Jarvis \cite{JarMazPrin}), generalising Theorem 6.2.4 of \cite{Emlg} to totally real fields.
+Our techniques also allow us to prove a $p$-adic analogue of Mazur's principle (as extended to the case of totally real fields by Jarvis \cite{JarMazPrin}), generalising Theorem 6.2.4 of \cite{Emlg}.
 This should have applications to questions of local-global compatibility at $l \ne p$ in the $p$-adic setting.
 Having proved a level lowering result for completed cohomology, we can deduce a level lowering result for eigenvarieties.
 For $F=\Q$ these level lowering results have already been obtained by Paulin \cite{NonComp}, using the results of \cite{Emlg} (in an indirect way, rather than by applying Emerton's construction of the eigencurve).

 A related approach to overconvergent Jacquet-Langlands functoriality is pursued in \cite{HIS}, using Stevens's cohomological construction of the eigencurve from overconvergent modular symbols.

 We briefly indicate the main results proven in what follows: